cusbg/MolArt/README.md

 The plugin is being developed at the Luxembourg Center for Systems Biomedicine, University of Luxembourg.

-If you use MolArt, please use the following citation: **MolArt: A molecular structure annotation and visualization tool** (doi: [10.1093/bioinformatics/bty489](https://doi.org/10.1093/bioinformatics/bty489))
+To cite MolArt: **MolArt: A molecular structure annotation and visualization tool** (doi: [10.1093/bioinformatics/bty489](https://doi.org/10.1093/bioinformatics/bty489))

 <div style="text-align:center">